thachmpham/thachmpham.github.io/content/docs/virtual_network/veth/_index.md

 ---
 weight: 1
-title: "VETH"
+title: "vETH"
 bookToc: false
 ---

 # Virtual Ethernet Interface
 ## 1. Introduction
-- A virtual ethernet interface (**veth**) acts as tunnels between devices.
+A virtual ethernet interface (**veth**) acts as tunnels between devices.
 Packets transmitted on one device in the pair are immediately received on the other device.

-- A veth could be similar to the following things in real life:
+A veth could be similar to the following things in real life:
 - A cable connecting two computers.
 - A cable connecting between switches, bridges.

-A veth pair can be created using the command:
+Create a veth pair.
 ```sh
 $ ip link add <p1-name> type veth peer name <p2-name>
 ```